satchm0h/alpine-snort3/README.md

 The Dockerfile leverages a multi-stage build from the Snort3 source in order to build a minimally sized base container upon which you can add your own special sauce

-If you are looking for an image to hack on the Snort 3 source code, [go check out Xiche's dockerhub repositories](https://hub.docker.com/u/xiche).
-He's got coverage for a number of linux distros.
+If you are looking for an image to hack on the Snort 3 source code, go check out [Xiche's dockerhub repositories](https://hub.docker.com/u/xiche).
+He has built functional dev environments for a number of popular distros.

 ### To Do